 According to the CDC, as a last resort healthcare providers may use homemade masks to care for COVID-19 patients in settings where FDA-cleared surgical face masks are not available.
 CDC coronavirus and masks.

 Can I visit a patient at one of your hospice care centers?

 As much as possible, we are caring for patients in their homes.
 Of course we will continue to care for patients if they need to be admitted to our hospice care center.
-Hospice care center visitors are limited to two patients at any time.
+Hospice care center visitors are limited to four patients at any time.

 All visitors must:

-are completely healthy and free of any signs/symptoms of the flu
+be completely healthy and free of any signs/symptoms of the flu

 have NOT traveled internationally in the last 14 days

 have NOT had contact with someone with a confirmed case of COVID-19, under investigation for COVID-19, or is ill with a respiratory illness including a fever in the last 14 days